 Interceptors may not declare disposer methods.
-If an interceptor has a method annotated @Disposes, the container automatically detects the problem and treats it as a definition error.
+If an interceptor has a method that has a parameter annotated @Disposes, the container automatically detects the problem and treats it as a definition error.

 In addition to the disposed parameter, a disposer method may declare additional parameters, which may also specify qualifiers.
 These additional parameters are injection points.